Juustoisa/ot-harjoitustyo/TeaStorehouse/Documentation/arkkitehtuuri.md

 - Boolean addTea(String[] userInput) which validates userinput and saves valid inputs as a tea to the database. noteController will get similar methods for listing all notes, listing single tea related notes and adding new notes.

-As for SQL relations, Teas can have any number of notes, but all notes must associate only to 1 tea.
+As for SQL relations, teas can have any number of notes, but all notes must associate only to 1 tea.

 #### Example of adding a new tea:
 ![add a tea diagram](https://github.com/Juustoisa/ot-harjoitustyo/blob/master/TeaStorehouse/Documentation/SequenceDiagramAddTea.png)